KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 `Angular Ivy`:- Angular Ivy is the next-generation rendering engine and compiler introduced in Angular version 9.
 It offers improved performance, smaller bundle sizes, and better debugging and build times.

+`Angular Ivy Renderer`:- Angular Ivy Renderer is the rendering engine introduced with Angular Ivy.
+It is responsible for transforming the component template into executable code,optimizing rendering performance, and enabling features like incremental DOM updates.

+`Angular Ivy's differential loading` is a feature that generates different bundles for modern browsers and older browsers.
+Modern browsers receive a smaller bundle with
+ES2015+ syntax, while older browsers receive a larger bundle transpiled to ES5 syntax.

+Angular Ivy's improved tree shaking is a feature that allows for better elimination of unused code during the build process.
+It analyzes the application's dependencies more accurately, resulting in smaller bundle sizes and improved performance.

 `Angular change detection`:- Angular change detection is a mechanism that detects and propagates changes made to data in an application.
 It automatically updates the view to reflect the updated data.